 Ski Trip Packing Tips for a Successful Mountain Vacation

-In many mountain destinations, winter brings tons of snow and several ways to enjoy it.
-From skiing down slopes to relaxing sleigh rides, visitors find activities that keep them outdoors and enjoying a snowy wonderland.
+In many mountain destinations, winter brings tons of snow and ways to enjoy it.
+From skiing slopes to relaxing sleigh rides, visitors find activities that keep them outdoors.
 However, those new to skiing – or cold-weather destinations – may find packing a daunting task.
-To help newcomers, we rounded up these ski trip packing tips.
-Check them out.
+To help newcomers, read these ski trip packing tips.

 Think Lots of Layers

-Depending on the temperature, consider wearing a couple of base and mid-layers to protect the body from the cold.
+Depending on the temperature, consider wearing a couple of base and mid-layers to protect the body from cold temperatures.
 Other things to pack for outdoor recreation include: snug ski socks that go over thermal underwear; insulated waterproof ski mittens; balaclava (ski mask) to protect the face from windburn; and a ski helmet and ski goggles.

 Pack Boots Not Skiing Equipment